 57. Guglielmo Marconi

-In 1894, an Italian physicist Guglielmo Marconi made a successful experimental shortwave signal transmission over long distance.
-After some initial attempts of short distance transmission, he improved the receiver range by simply using a vertical pole attached to a metal plate at the top and on the ground.
+In 1894, an Italian physicist Guglielmo Marconi made a successful experimental shortwave signal transmission over a long distance.
+After some initial attempts of short distance transmission, he improved the receiver range by using a vertical pole attached to a metal plate at the top and on the ground.
 He also figured that a concentration of radiated electrical energy delivered better quality than a dispersed one.